-With so much technology available to help simplify the wedding-planning process, it is often a foregone conclusion that every couple will create a wedding website.
-However, not everyone wants to publish their nuptials details for everyone to read.
-Our etiquette experts weigh in on the whether or not you need to create a wedding website.
+With so much technology available to help simplify the wedding planning process, it is often a foregone conclusion that every couple will create a wedding website.
+However, not everyone wants to publish their nuptial details for everyone to read.
+We dive into the issue and weigh in on whether or not you need to create a wedding website and what to consider.

 Fashioning a wedding website is a handy tool for many modern couples, but the practice is by no means a necessary component of wedding planning.
 If you feel that a dedicated website is not essential for your own big day, by all means skip it.